Traffic changes planned for Southeastern commencement Dec. 10

-Louisiana State Senator Ben Nevers will speak at the ceremony, where approximately 1,150 students will receive associate, bachelor’s, master’s and doctoral degrees at the 10 a.m. ceremony in the University Center.
+Louisiana State Senator John A. Alario Jr. will receive Southeastern’s Lifetime Achievement Award and provide remarks at the ceremony, where more than 1,000 students will receive associate, bachelor, master and doctoral degrees at the 10 a.m. ceremony in the University Center.

-Prior to commencement, the University Center parking areas are expected to fill early, and all traffic on University Avenue will be diverted.
+Prior to commencement, the University Center parking areas are expected to fill early, and all traffic on University Avenue will be diverted to main campus via North General Pershing Street and SGA Drive.
 Eastbound commencement traffic will be diverted to West Lion Lane for parking at the University Center, and westbound commencement traffic will be diverted to the campus at SGA Drive.

 “Traffic will begin to get heavy early in the morning,” said Todd.
 “We anticipate the parking areas around the University Center to be filled before 9 a.m.”

 Additional parking spaces around the University Center will be set aside for vehicles with appropriate handicapped placards.
 Individuals requiring handicap accommodations should try to arrive as early as possible.

 Vacant parking spaces in the Southeastern Oaks/Greek Village complex will also be used for this event.
 Residents are requested to use the back gate near the laundry facility and maintenance warehouse for entering and exiting between 8 a.m. and 2 p.m.

 Southeastern Lion Traxx shuttle buses will be in operation before and after the ceremony to accommodate those parking in outlying areas or needing special transportation assistance, Todd said.
 Shuttle stops will be marked with signs and/or canopies.